Eyelid Surgery (Blepharoplasty)

 Will eyelid surgery improve my vision?

-For patients who experience eyelid ptosis, a condition that causes the skin to hang over the eyes and block one’s field of vision, eyelid surgery can provide a vision improvement by removing the obstruction.
+For patients who experience a condition that causes the skin to hang over the eyes and block one’s field of vision, eyelid surgery can provide a vision improvement by removing the obstruction.

 What’s the difference between blepharoplasty and ptosis repair?

 Blepharoplasty is primarily a cosmetic procedure aimed at removing/repositioning excess skin and fat.
-Ptosis repair mainly focuses on repairing or manipulating a muscle under the skin of the eyelids that may have weakened with the passage of time, which contributed to the concern in the area.
+Ptosis repair mainly focuses on repairing or tightening a muscle under the skin of the eyelids that may have weakened with the passage of time, causing the eyelid to not open sufficiently.
 In many cases, blepharoplasty and ptosis repair can be performed simultaneously if both treatments are necessary to more effectively address the concerns.

 How can I reduce swelling after eyelid surgery?